janmedlock/HIV-95-vaccine/src/README.md

   around 151MB.

 * [run_vaccine_scenarios.py](run_vaccine_scenarios.py) runs different
   vaccine scenarios using the modal parameter values.
-Again, this is as fast as [run_modes.py](run_modes.py) per country-target, but has 7 targets instead of 6, so takes a little bit longer to run.
+This is about as fast as [run_modes.py](run_modes.py).
 The resulting data will be in *sim_data/*, under a directory for each country, with a *-mode.pkl* file for each target.
-The resulting total data generated for 127 countries and 7 targets is around 176MB.
+The resulting total data generated for 127 countries and 6 targets is around 151MB.

 * [run_samples.py](run_samples.py) runs simulations using parameter
   samples.  **This is very slow**: it is only tens of seconds per